You must be signed in to read the rest of this article.

 An equally important factor affecting implant placement is the effect of initial alveolar bone density on primary stability.
 Early publications by Misch in the field of implantology classified alveolar bone ridges into four major types.21 Accordingly, denser bone is located in the anterior mandible, whereas more porous trabecular bone is found in the posterior maxilla.
 Though cortical bone provides greater compressive strength and higher initial implant stability, it is important to note that the lesser vascularity of compact bone impacts not only the angiogenic potential of the bone around the implant but also reduces the capacity for osteogenic cells to migrate to the site, which in turn may result in lower bone turnover and potential peri-implant bone loss.

 Simons et al performed a study investigating the proportion of cancellous/cortical bone on marginal bone loss following implant placement.22 They noted that a higher proportion of cancellous bone, ie, >50% to 60%, significantly minimized early bone loss (~0.6 mm to 0.7 mm) when compared to implant recipient sites that had less cancellous bone than this and greater amounts of cortical content (~1.5 mm).
 It is, therefore, generally recommended that high IT should be minimized, particularly in the presence of a thick cortical layer.
-To avoid bone loss at the crestal region, Simons et al recommended tapping the osteotomy site to minimize high IT values at sites with thick cortical plates.22 (Editor's note: A second article on the osseodensification preparation technique, tentatively scheduled for an upcoming issue of Compendium, will highlight the clinical indications describing its use.)
+To avoid bone loss at the crestal region, Simons et al recommended tapping the osteotomy site to minimize high IT values at sites with thick cortical plates.22 (Editor's note: A second article on the osseodensification preparation technique highlights the clinical indications describing its use.)

 In summary, cortical bone presents with several disadvantages compared to trabecular bone, including its limited blood supply and osteoprogenitor cell presence.23 Furthermore, the crestal bone has the highest strain levels yet is most mechanically sensitive.10,11 As a result, osteocyte apoptosis (caused by microdamage and high strain) is more common in cortical bone and promotes a more potent resorptive signal (greater and faster bone loss).10,11 For these combined reasons, cortical crestal bone is a risk factor during implant placement, and the initial bone quality and characterization must be considered.